Menu

 Each year, as the earth completes its annual journey around the sun, the balance between night and day shifts.

 It is the time of the Autumn Equinox, a time for taking a few moments to honour the changing seasons and celebrate the Second Harvest.
+The first - Lughnasadh - is of grain, and Samhain, the Third, is of nuts.

 In 2016 half of the celebration was before sunset while the other half played out in the darkness after sunset.
 And the elements conspired to acknowledge the time as well: